kumarritik24/kumarritik24/README.md

 Data Science
 Machine Learning (ML) Engineering
 AI Engineering

-🌱 Currently Learning
-I am pursuing a Master’s degree in Information Technology and Analytics at Rutgers Business School.
+🌱 I am pursuing a Master’s degree in Information Technology and Analytics at Rutgers Business School.

-💞️ Collaboration
-I am eager to collaborate on diverse projects.
+💞️ I am eager to collaborate on diverse projects.
 If you're working on something exciting, feel free to reach out!

-📫 Connect with Me
-You can connect with me on LinkedIn.
+📫 You can connect with me on LinkedIn.
 😄 Pronouns
 He / Him
 ⚡ Fun Fact
 I love playing cricket, video games, and watching action movies.